Hakes2000Asome/24-25VRC/README.md

      3. Paste the link into the serch bar at the top and click enter, or click on your github account and click on the repository.
      4. Save the folder on your computer where you will remember.
   6. Download files
-     1. Open Vexcode pro V5 and click on "file," then "open" and navigate to the cloned folder from the previus task.
+     1. Open VEXCode Pro V5 and click on "file," then "open" and navigate to the cloned folder from the previus task.
 Open the folder and click on the file with the .v5code file extension.
      2. Then plug in the controller or the brain to your computer via USB.
 Sometimes the controller can be finickey so if you can plug into the brain, it is more reliable.
      3. When the brain icon turns green on the upper left hand of the code, click the download button.
-     4. You can change the file slot by clicking on the number to the left of the red Vexcode pro v5 icon at the top center of the application.
+     4. You can change the file slot by clicking on the number to the left of the red VEXCode pro v5 icon at the top center of the application.
   7. How to edit files - PROPERLY
-     1. Open VS code and click on "file", then "open"
+     1. Open VS code and click on "file", then "open," then navigate to the cloned folder from the previus task.
+Open the folder.
+     2. Open the soucrce control tab, and click on sync, if the button is not visiable, then you have the most current version.
+     3. Then click on the explorer tab on the top right of VS code.
+It is the icon with two sheets of paper.
+     4. Start editing files.
+     5. Save all files that have been changed using command + s.
+     5. When ready to download files, open VEXCode Pro V5 and follow the instruction from the previus task "Download files"
+     6. If VEXCode Pro V5 is already open with the correct file, then you can just click download.
+It will automatically download the newest code If you SAVE ALL EDITED FILES from VS code.
+     7. You can also edit code in VEXCode Pro V5.
+Just make sure to SAVE THE FILES with command + S. You still have to sync the code in steps 1 and 2, in VS code. (unless you want to learn terminal)
+     8. When the feature you are working on is finished and working, go to VS code and open the Source Control tab.
+Under changes, hover over the files you are done with anmd click the + button on the right.
+That will stage the changes.
+     9. Finally andd a message(mandatory), and click commit and the sync button.
+This will now update your new code to the GitHub repository.